Supreme Legal Committee in Suwayda: Leadership appointments

 Nasr previously served as a senior official in the Political Security Directorate under the Ba'athist regime.

-Several weeks later, Nasr declined to take the position and was replaced by Shadi Fayez Murshid.
+Several weeks later, Nasr left the office and was replaced by Shadi Fayez Murshid.

 Legal status

 On 7 August 2025, The Syrian Ministry of Justice referred the judges involved in the committee to the Judicial Inspection Directorate for investigation.
-According to a government source cited by the Syrian state-run news agency SANA, the judges violated judicial conduct rules outlined in the Judicial Authority Law.
+According to a government source cited by the government-owned Syrian Arab News Agency, the judges violated judicial conduct rules outlined in the Judicial Authority Law.
 The source stated that the judges in question undertook activities deemed incompatible with their judicial responsibilities; specifically, engaging in political work outside the authority of the Supreme Judicial Council.
 Articles 78 and beyond of the Judicial Authority Law prohibit judges from combining their duties with other jobs or political involvement, either directly or indirectly.
 The ministry said that the actions of these judges were political in nature, ran counter to national interests, and promoted division.

+Defence & security

+The National Guard is a paramilitary force formed through the amalgamation of numerous Druze factions.
+Its purpose was to serve as a unified force to coordinate military and security efforts in Druze areas.
+The National Guard continued to fulfil this role for the succeeding Administrative Council of Jabal Bashan.